Can Dogs Eat Cheese? A Guide on This Quick Treat

 Risks of Feeding Cheese to Dogs

 While cheese can be quick, tasty, and nutritious for our dogs, it’s not suitable for every one of them.
 Some dogs tolerate it well, while others may experience digestive issues or long-term health problems if they eat too much.
-Before sharing this treat with your dog, it’s important to know all about the risks of giving cheese.

 Lactose Intolerance and Digestive Issues

-Many dogs are lactose intolerant, which means they have trouble digesting dairy products.
-Cheese contains less lactose than milk, but it can still cause problems for some dogs.
-Signs of lactose intolerance in dogs include mild diarrhea, vomiting, gas, and bloating.
+While cheese contains significantly less lactose than milk, it can still be problematic for dogs.
+Some of the signs of lactose intolerance in dogs include mild diarrhea, vomiting, gas, and bloating.

 High in Fat and Calories